Key takeaways

 They have different recommended dosages

-The recommended dosage of Aleve is 220 mg every eight to 12 hours, while the recommended dosage of ibuprofen is 200 to 400 mg every four to six hours.
+The recommended dosage of Aleve is 220 mg every eight to twelve hours, while the recommended dosage of ibuprofen is 200 to 400 mg every four to six hours.
 Keep in mind that these are the recommended dosages for the OTC strengths of these medications.
 Naproxen and ibuprofen are also available in higher prescription strengths with higher allowable dosages.
-In addition, Aleve and ibuprofen come in different dosage forms; Aleve is generally found as a tablet, while ibuprofen can be found as a tablet, capsule, chewable tablet, and oral liquid.
+In addition, Aleve and ibuprofen come in different dosage forms.
+Aleve is available as a tablet or liquid-filled capsule, while ibuprofen can be found as a tablet, capsule, chewable tablet, and oral liquid.

 The age limits for each drug differ